All About Amanda Bananas, Hoboken’s Famous Banana Ice Cream Truck

 amanda banana 4

-While it is difficult to choose our favorite menu item, Amanda and Steve agree that their best selling flavor is the banana cream pie {banana ice cream, crushed graham crackers, Nutella, and whipped cream}.
-Another new favorite is the aforementioned mango pineapple, which puts a twist on their typical ice cream and is made by freezing and juicing both mangos and pineapples.
-They recently tried their luck with the Cookie Monster flavor {Samoas, cookie dough, Speculoos, and crushed Oreos} and it was a huge hit.
-There are many different choices and the truck allows diners the option to build their own ice cream with a ton of topping choices.
-Check out their full menu for the delicious options.
+While it is difficult to choose our favorite menu item, Amanda and Steve agree that their best-selling flavor is the banana cream pie, which includes banana ice cream, crushed graham crackers, hazelnut spread, and whipped cream.
+Another favorite is the mango pineapple soft serve, which puts a twist on the typical ice cream and is made by freezing and juicing both mangos and pineapples.
+That also has different variants, such as the Island Crunch (which includes granola, coconut, and honey) and the Tropical Berry (with strawberries, blueberries, and coconut).

 The Business